kcubeterm/achoz/README.md

 **priority**: (High or Low) It will decide priority of CPU time to be given to achoz program.
 Default: low

 ### Command-line options
 `achoz -h` is enough to know about all command line option.

+## Techical issues and info

+* Meilisearch consumes too much ram while indexing. if system dont have enough ram.
+Meilisearch may not function. make sure you have atleast 700+ MB of free RAM.